 - Protecting forests and promoting sustainable land use

 - Protecting the livelihoods of vulnerable communities

-The Fund seeks to strike a balance in the allocation of funding between reducing greenhouse gases (mitigation) and adapting to the impacts of climate change (adaptation).
-The GCF also actively engages with the private sector to secure additional funds for developing countries.
+The GCF seeks to strike a balance in the allocation of funding between reducing greenhouse gases (mitigation) and adapting to the impacts of climate change (adaptation).
+It also actively engages with the private sector to secure additional funds for developing countries.

 The GCF's activities are implemented through accredited entities at international, regional, national and sub-national level.
 Cooperation with national contact offices ensures funding applications are aligned with national strategies and priorities.

-The Green Climate Fund is led by a Board comprising 24 members, drawn equally from developing and industrial countries.
+The GCF is led by a Board comprising 24 members, drawn equally from developing and industrial countries.
 The independent Secretariat in Songdo (South Korea), led by the Executive Director, is responsible for day-to-day operations, while the GCF Board makes strategic and funding decisions.

 Switzerland and the Green Climate Fund